Donald Pierce: Young X-Men

 He appears in a nightmare of the precognitive mutant Blindfold, battling a not yet formed team of X-Men and killing one of their number.
-Pierce himself recruited this team using an image inducer to pose as Cyclops (the X-Men's leader).
+Pierce himself recruited this team using an image inducer to pose as Cyclops.
 His reasons for recruiting these mutants as "X-Men" are not entirely clear, however, it appears that his primary focus is to eliminate the Hellfire Club's current Lord Imperial Roberto da Costa and former New Mutants allies.
 He also hires Ink to deliver Dani and Blindfold to him, misleading him.
 Following the confrontation with the Young X-Men, his face is scoured by Dust.

-With face's synthetic skin restored, he is kept captive by the Young X-Men.
-Ink is allowed to stay on the team and despite contention from Rockslide, later apologizes to Blindfold for working for Pierce, who remains in X-Men captivity.
+Blindfold's prediction is later proven correct when Wolf Cub is killed.

+Pierce is taken into the X-Men's custody.
 Pierce and Dust have frequent conversations while he is imprisoned, despite his vocal hatred of mutants and derogatory remarks toward Dust's faith in Islam, noting that his attitude reminds Dust of home.
-While they talk, Dust admits to Pierce of dying, as he is "the only one who won't care" and he agrees to share with Dust the secret information he has about teammates.
-He tells Dust that Ink is the mystery "non-mutant" among them, which is later discovered by the rest of the team.
-Also, he subtly says that three will die soon, referring to Boom Boom, Hellion and Surge, who were captured by the Sapien League and injected with a strain of the Legacy Virus.
+Pierce informs Dust that Ink is not a mutant, which is later discovered by the rest of the team.

 Second Coming

-It was eventually revealed that Pierce was only captured to act as Bastion's mole inside the X-Men's headquarters, all the while building several structures that surround Utopia.

-Later after receiving the green light from Bastion to proceed with their plan, Pierce provokes an explosion that decimates all the X-Men's jets and the Blackbirds.
+After receiving the green light from Bastion to proceed with their plan, Pierce provokes an explosion that decimates all the X-Men's jets and the Blackbirds.
 Pierce stands amid the debris, and muses to the X-Men that he is sorry that he will not live to witness the decimation of the mutant race.
 Cyclops eliminates him with an optic blast.

-Uncanny Avengers

-Donald was seen alive again with the rest of the Hellfire Club's Inner Circle on a pleasure cruise reserved for super criminals and cabals.
-He along with his compatriots were seen at a gambling den aboard the vessel as the Avengers Unity Division were searching for The Red Skull across the world.
+Pierce was seen alive again with the rest of the Hellfire Club's Inner Circle on a cruise reserved for super criminals and cabals.
+He along with his compatriots were seen at a gambling den aboard the vessel as the Avengers Unity Division were searching for Red Skull.